-- COVID-19 infections are more dangerous during pregnancy for both parent and fetus.
+- COVID-19 infections are more dangerous during pregnancy for the birthing person and the unborn baby.

-- The vaccine can prevent 94-95% of infections, and is the safest choice for most people.
+- Getting vaccinated will prevent the majority of infections and is the safest choice for most people.

 - Healthcare worker